h4rz3rk4s3/PolitiGraph/README.md

 # PolitiGraph PoC
 ## Longitudinal Semantic Analysis of European Parliamentary Discourse

-A production-grade pipeline for ingesting ParlaMint XML data, extracting semantic entities and relationships via a hybrid NER/LLM approach, storing them in a Neo4j Knowledge Graph, and enabling longitudinal analysis of political rhetoric shifts from 2010 to the present.
+A production-grade pipeline for ingesting ParlaMint XML data, extracting semantic entities and relationships via a hybrid NER/LLM approach, storing them in a Neo4j Knowledge Graph, and enabling longitudinal analysis of political language.

 ---